WDI-SEA/Create-Your-Own-CRUD/README.md

 ## Stretch Goals:
 - [ ] Create a Custom CSS Stylesheet, Improve Styling, improved per Route Styles?
-- [ ] Separate Router Logic from Controller Logic
+- [x] Separate Router Logic from Controller Logic
 - [ ] Learn how to use checkbox in order to push boolean values into JSON.

+## Roadblocks
+- [x] Refactoring the Router Logic from Controller Logic, I will just need to make sure the filenames correspond to their correct place.

+> NOTE: Concerns were misplaced, I just had to learn about how to export modules correctly...